Uttar Kumar

-Uttar Kumar is an Indian actor, writer, director, who mainly works in films associated with Western Uttar Pradesh.
-He has acted in more than forty films including Dhakar Chhora released in 2004, which broke box office records by earning around 85 million for film worth of around 800,000.
+Uttar Kumar is an Indian actor, writer, director, who mainly works in Haryanvi films.
+He has acted in more than forty films including Dhakar Chhora released in 2004.

-Kumar is from the Western Uttar Pradesh.
-He is an alumnus of the Asian Academy of Film & Television.

 Early life

-Uttar Kumar was born on 7 October 1973 in a middle class farmer family in Ghaziabad district of Uttar Pradesh.
+Kumar was born on 7 October 1973 in Ghaziabad district of Uttar Pradesh.
+He studied acting from the Asian Academy of Film and Television.

 Career

-Debut and early roles (2004–2017)
+Uttar Kumar made his debut with the film 'Baawli', which was released in 2003.
+However, the film turned out to be flop.

-Kumar's debut film Dhakad Chhora become a blockbuster hit.
+Kumar's film Dhakad Chhora (2004) become a blockbuster hit.
 He is known for his stage name Dhakad Chhora.
-Dhakar Chhora released in 2004, which broke box office records by earning around 85 million for film worth of around 800,000.

 Controversy

-Kumar, who was arrested in Ghaziabad on charges of raping with Bhavya Gautam, an actress and co-star of his hariyanvi song "Raazi Bol Ja", has been sent to jail in judicial custody for 14 days.
+In 2025, Kumar was arrested in Ghaziabad on charges of raping a co-actress.

-In earlier, Bhavya Gautam who belongs to Chamar Dalit community, accused Uttar Kumar of making casteist remarks.